Lelio-Brun/Obelisk/README.md

 ```

 If multiple files are specified, **Obelisk** will output a concatenated result without consistency checks.
-The user is responsible for avoiding, e.g. name clashes between the several files.
+The user is responsible for avoiding, e.g., name clashes between the several files.

 By default, **Obelisk** defaults to standard output; use `-o <file>` to specify an output file.